tinko26/ao/docs/code/index.md

 Obviously, since the real-time operating system itself is such a host, it cannot rely on someone else to provide these services.
 Therefore, the environment and kernel packages provide a lot of functionality themselves, that can otherwise be found in the header files of a hosted runtime environment.

 The aforementioned `ao_assert()` macro function is a good example.
-Although a similar macro function is defined in the `assert.h` header file, it is not being used, because that header file is not part of a freestanding runtime environment.
+Although a similar macro function is defined in the standard library's `assert.h` header file, it is not being used, because that header file is not part of a freestanding runtime environment.

 ## Platform-Specific Modules